Nginx is a popular light-weight and high performance web server and commonly used as a proxy. It is quite flexible and a good alternative to Apache.

 Many distributions include Nginx as part of the default distribution repository.
 However, this version can become outdated and it is recommended installing from a repository containing the latest version.

-Note: The above mentioned repositories are also available for 32-bit (i386/i686) versions of Nginx.
+Note: The above mentioned repositories are also available for the 32-bit (i386/i686) version of Nginx.
 However, it is highly recommend 64-bit versions be used for production server deployments.

 Nginx can now be installed using yum.

 Once Nginx has been installed, the service should be set to start on system boot.